kevindoshi08/GST-Summarizer/README.md

 # GST-Summarizer
-Generates a GST Summary of invoices.
+Generates a Goods and Services Tax (GST) Summary of invoices.